top of page

 Rules of powerpoint design

 New technology, combined with shifting habits in content consumption, have changed the game for PowerPoint decks.
-To build a powerful presentation, companies need to abide by a new set of rules.
+To build a powerful presentation, companies need to abide by a new set of rules for PowerPoint design.
 Here are five of them.

 When building a PowerPoint deck, many companies make the mistake of using the old standard aspect ratio (4:3) instead of a widescreen format (16:9).
 It’s easy to fall into this trap, because some older versions of PowerPoint still default to the standard size.